 The inventory is the document that ends most deposit disputes — and starts a few.
-Under the framework that runs alongside the Renters' Rights Act 2025, the 7-day challenge window is the legal mechanism that turns a one-sided document into a binding record of the property's condition at start of tenancy.
+The 7-day challenge window is a standard inventory-industry practice (not a rule in the Renters' Rights Act) that turns a one-sided document into a much stronger record of the property's condition at start of tenancy.
 Used correctly, it removes most of the ambiguity that adjudication panels have to wade through at end of tenancy.

 Used incorrectly — or not at all — it leaves you with no agreed baseline and a much weaker case for any deductions later.

 When you provide the tenant with an inventory at the start of the tenancy, the tenant has 7 days from receipt to raise any objections, corrections, or disputes.
-If the tenant does not object within that 7-day window, the inventory is deemed accepted as an accurate record of the property's condition.
+If the tenant does not object within that 7-day window, most inventory processes treat the inventory as accepted as an accurate record of the property's condition.

-This is the rule that makes inventories enforceable.
+This is the practice that makes inventories far easier to rely on.
 Without the 7-day window, every disputed scratch on the skirting board would turn into a he-said-she-said.
 With it, the tenant has a clear, time-limited opportunity to flag inaccuracies — and once that window closes, the document stands.

 The clock starts on the day the tenant receives the inventory.
 That is not necessarily the day you sent it.